plone/plone.app.caching/README.rst

 default rulesets applied to general resources - see below.

 Please note that ``plone.app.caching`` places the caching ruleset registry into "explicit" mode.
-This means that you *must* declare a caching rulset (with the ``<cache:rulesetType />`` directive) before you can use it.
+This means that you *must* declare a caching ruleset (with the ``<cache:rulesetType />`` directive) before you can use it.

 Caching operations are components written in Python which either interrupt